harrist-950501/husky-help-husky/APIDOC.md

 **Returned Data Format:** JSON

 **Description:** *Creates or updates the profile information for a user.
-Accepts displayName (or display_name for backwards compatibility), address, and quote fields.*
+Accepts displayName (or display_name), address, and quote.
+Any field not provided will be stored as null (or left unchanged if you send the previous value).*

 **Optional Body Parameters:**